werliton/proffy/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd proffy

-# Vá para a pasta server
+# Vá para a pasta frontend
 $ cd fronted

 # Instale as dependências